marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 punctuation = punctuation + '‘’“”'  # Add curly quotes
 ```

-- An interesting side effect of stripping punctuation marks is that it can sometimes result in empty words
+- A side effect of stripping punctuation marks is that it can sometimes result in empty words
   - For example, *Winnie the Pooh* contains lines of spaced asterisks to mark sections within the text
   - Because the splitting on whitespace yields words that are "naked" asterisks, stripping them will create empty strings
   - As a result, in the first code block, the list of words derived from each line are filtered for empty strings